 • Under CDN choose Add Pull Zone

-• Enter the Ghost blog Origin URL created in step 1, ex. nocache.mysite.com
+• For Origin enter the Ghost blog origin URL created in step 1, ex. nocdn.mysite.com

 • Choose Standard Tier and disable Zones you have no visitors from.